 TKE started the design and development process with analyzing the requirements and functional specifications given by the customer.
 The focus of the project was to create a distributed modular control system with future product line expansion capabilities.
 The modular structure of the control system allows the managed re-use of developed entities in future translifter versions.

-The main control unit of the system was implemented using a programmable logic controller (PLC).
-Development of the control software was done entirely by TKE following the IEC 61131-3 standard languages to ensure cross-platform compatibility of the software.
-Codesys was used as the development environment for the control system implementation.
+TKE implemented the main control unit of the system using a programmable logic controller (PLC).
+They developed the control software entirely in-house, following the IEC 61131-3 standard languages to ensure cross-platform compatibility of the software.
+For the control system implementation, TKE utilized Codesys as the development environment.
 The main controller application implementation takes care of top-level controls, NMT-master functionality and system status monitoring.

 CiA-408 device profile compliant valve controller